InekeScheffers/NYCDA-individual-assignments/11-21-2016-Blog-Application/readme.md

 ## Used webpack way to compile sass and automatically recompile
 -> see branches for node-sass and node-sass-middleware ways

+## Webpack also compiles js to browser compatible js

 * Node
   * express
   * pug